scipp/scipp/docs/reference/developer/coding-conventions.rst

         The second return value.
     """

+* **Raises** (*optional*) We generally do not document what exceptions can be raised from a function.
+  But if there are some important cases, this section can list those exceptions with an explanation of when the exception is raised.
+  The exception type is required.
+  Note that there are no colons here.
 * **See Also** (*optional*) List of related functions and / or classes without and reST markup.
 * **Examples** (*optional*) Example code given using ``>>>`` as the Python prompt.
   May include text before, after, and between code blocks.